Effectively onboarding new hires

 A solution for training at the point of need.

 “As a group, we realized we needed to do more to provide professional development opportunities for our employees,” says Spenser Aden, Director of Product Architecture.
-“Basically there’s just no good way to send one employee off to a conference and have A solution emerged when one of Spenser’s employees came to him to talk about online training through Pluralsight.
+A solution emerged when one of Spenser’s employees came to him to talk about online training through Pluralsight.
 The employee had heard about Pluralsight and its reputation for working with top industry experts to produce its courses.

 “We are involved with Pluralsight today because of who was generating content and because what they generated was as good online as it was in person, if not better.”
 Spenser says.
 “What I’m really looking for is content that’s relevant and content that is good quality.
 I think from the very beginning when we started working with Pluralsight, that’s what we found.”